CUNY-CL/yoyodyne-pretrained/README.md

           save_dir: /Users/Shinji/models
       ...

-Adjust the `project` and `save_dir` arguments as needed; note that this functionality requires a working account with Weights & Biases.
+Note that this functionality requires a working account with Weights & Biases.

 #### Other options